jklein07/prediction-market-efficiency/README.md

 The first is the corpus.
 Ask any dataset what window it actually covers rather than what you asked it for.
-My first "thirty-day" crawl of settled contracts turned out to hold about three hours of them.
-Kalshi's global settled feed returns newest-first, and roughly 85% of what comes back is multi-leg parlay spam, so a paged crawl exhausts its budget inside a single evening of listings.
-Crawling per series instead gives real coverage, and the parlays turn out to live in exactly two series, which makes them easy to handle deliberately rather than by accident.
-Whatever venue you are on, query the resolution timestamps you actually received before you believe the date range you intended.
+My first "thirty-day" crawl of settled contracts turned out to hold about three hours of them, because the global settled feed I was paging returns newest-first and the newest listings that day were overwhelmingly multi-leg parlays, so the crawl spent its whole budget inside a single evening.
+Crawling per series instead gave real coverage.
+I am describing what I hit rather than a stable property of the API, since I never went back to measure the feed composition and my stored corpus is the post-fix one, which cannot show it.
+That is the point: whatever venue you are on, query the resolution timestamps you actually received before you believe the date range you intended.

 The second is the price you calibrate against.
 Do not use a settled contract's last traded price.
 By the time a contract settles its price has